Zoubir78/vitefait/README.md

 - upload steps once weekly
 - deploy when ready**

-* As this is not a fully commercial project but has a training purpose, the means can be "overkill" for the result.
+Note * As this is not a fully commercial project but has a training purpose, the means can be "overkill" for the result.
 It should be rather fast though.
-** the project should replace the existing website, link to follow
+Note ** the project should replace the existing website, link to follow